isomerpages/mlaw-corp/news/speeches/_posts/2023-09-27-post-Closing Address by Mdm Rahayu Mahzam, Senior Parliamentary Secretary of Ministry of Health.md

 ---
-title: Closing Address by Mdm Rahayu Mahzam, Senior Parliamentary Secretary of Ministry of Health nd Ministry of Law, at the Online Harms Symposium 2023
+title: Closing Address by Mdm Rahayu Mahzam, Senior Parliamentary Secretary of Ministry of Health and Ministry of Law, at the Online Harms Symposium 2023
 permalink: /news/speeches/closing-address-by-mdm-rahayu-mahzam-at-online-harms-symposium-2023/
 date: 2023-09-27
 layout: post